EliasReaz/dvc-mlflow-forecasting-pipeline/README.md

-## Toronto Ferry Ticket Sales Forecasting using SARIMA, Prophet: along with DVC and Mlflow
+# Toronto Ferry Ticket Demand Forecasting using SARIMA and Prophet with MLOps Integration (DVC & MLflow)

 This project demonstrates a complete time series forecasting workflow using SARIMA and Prophet.
 It includes preprocessing, exploratory analysis, model fitting, and forecasting for a 30-day horizon.
 The pipeline is modular, reproducible, and designed for extensibility.